jcallaghan/The-Cookbook/recipes/grilled_steak_ratatouille_and_saffron_rice.md

 * Prep Time: 15 minutes
 * Cook Time: 45 minutes

 This is an instant winner with friends.
-The ratatouille is full of flavour, particularly if you chargrill the courgette and aubergine sufficently.
+The ratatouille is full of flavour, particularly if you chargrill the courgette and aubergine sufficiently.
 It is also a great dish to present at a dinner party and the steak can be combined or swapped out with vegetarian options.
 It is full of colour and aromatic smells.

 ![image](../images/grilled_steak_ratatouille_and_saffron_rice_1.jpeg)